aperijake/aperi-mech/scripts/VM_POOL_GUIDE.md

 ---

+## Section D: Configure Auto-Shutdown (Recommended)

+Auto-shutdown ensures VMs are automatically deallocated at a specific time each day to prevent accidental billing if a workflow fails to deallocate them.
+This provides a safety net against runaway costs.

+### Configure via Azure Portal

+For each VM in the pool:

+1. Go to [Azure Portal](https://portal.azure.com) → Virtual Machines
+2. Select the VM (e.g., `CICD-NCasT4v3`)
+3. In the left sidebar, under **Operations**, click **Auto-shutdown**
+4. Configure the following settings:
+   - **Enabled**: Yes (toggle on)
+   - **Scheduled shutdown**: 12:00 AM (00:00)
+   - **Time zone**: (UTC-07:00) Mountain Time (US & Canada)
+   - **Send notification before auto-shutdown**: Yes
+   - **Webhook URL**: (leave blank)
+   - **Email**: set an appropriate email address
+5. Click **Save** at the top

+**Repeat for all VMs** in the pool (CICD-NCasT4v3, CICD-NCasT4v3-2, CICD-NCasT4v3-3, etc.)

+### Benefits

+- **Cost protection**: VMs automatically deallocate at midnight MT, even if workflow teardown fails
+- **Email notifications**: A warning before shutdown allows manual intervention if needed
+- **Safety net**: Prevents VMs from running all night due to failed workflows or forgotten manual starts

+### Notes

+- Auto-shutdown only affects **running** VMs; deallocated VMs are unaffected
+- Normal CI/CD workflows will still deallocate VMs immediately after tests complete
+- Auto-shutdown time (12:00 AM MT) should be well after typical workflow completion times
+- If a workflow is still running at midnight, it will be interrupted (adjust time if needed)

+---

-## Section D: Testing the VM Pool with CI/CD
+## Section E: Testing the VM Pool with CI/CD

-Before setting up VM-2 and VM-3, test that the base VM works with your CI/CD workflow.
+Before setting up VM-2 and beyond, test that the base VM works with your CI/CD workflow.

 ### Deallocate VMs